Who is the Minister of Tourism in Saudi Arabia? | eTurboNews | Travel Industry News

 “We are making history today!”
 This was the report of a shining star in the travel and tourism industry that eTurboNews published on October 6 last year.

-UNWTO countries needed rescue, and Saudi Arabia responded with billions.
+UNWTO countries needed rescue, and Saudi Arabia responded to the emergency call with billions.
 The most powerful woman in tourism, the former WTTC CEO, Gloria Guevara, was hired as one of the top advisors to Minister Ahmed Al Khateeb, along with other top brand advisors.

 Just earlier this week in Manila at the delayed 2021 Summit, WTTC announced the location for its 2022 summit: Saudi Arabia.